iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

   the message issuer.
 * __Message enqueuing__: The message is actually enqueued, the queue is sorted by message timestamps in increasing order and counters are updated (e.g., counters for the total number of bytes in the queue).
-* __Message skipping__.
-A message is skipped when it is confirmed while still waiting to be scheduled in the outbox.
-A skipped message is removed from the outbox buffer, and it does not decrease the issuing node's deficit.
-  It is not gossipped or added to the tip pool as confirmation indicates that the message already has approvers and is replicated on enough nodes in the network.
-* __Message drop__: In some circumstances, due to network congestion or ongoing attacks, some messages shall be dropped to guarantee bounded delays and isolate the attacker's messages.
-Specifically, a node shall drop messages in the following situations:
-    - Since the total outbox buffer has a limited size, if the total number of bytes in all queues exceeds the current buffer size is smaller than the maximum size.
-The Mana scaled length of a queue is calculated by dividing the number of bytes in the queue by the amount of access Mana of the corresponding node:
-    - `Mana-scaled queue size = queue size / node aMana`;

 The dequeuing mechanism includes the following components: